ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

 tags:
   - community
   - multilingual
-description: "We are translating rOpenSci's materials on best practice for software development, code review, and contribution to open source projects into Spanish!
+description: "We are translating rOpenSci's materials on best practices for software development, code review, and contribution to open source projects into Spanish!
 We are also developing guidelines and tools for translating open source resources to reach a wider audience.
 Learn about the project in this blog post."

 ---

-We are excited to announce that, with the support of the Chan Zuckerberg Initiative, NumFOCUS, and the R Consortium, we have begun the process of translating rOpenSci's materials on best practice for software development, code review, and contribution to open source projects into Spanish.
+We are excited to announce that, with the support of the Chan Zuckerberg Initiative, NumFOCUS, and the R Consortium, we have begun the process of translating rOpenSci's materials on best practices for software development, code review, and contribution to open source projects into Spanish.
 As part of this effort, we are also developing guidelines and tools for translating open source resources to reach a wider audience.

-According to a recent report from The Linux Foundation, _language access_ is one of the _environmental barriers to equity in open source_.
+According to a [recent report](https://www.linuxfoundation.org/research/the-2021-linux-foundation-report-on-diversity-equity-and-inclusion-in-open-source) from The Linux Foundation, _language access_ is one of the _environmental barriers to equity in open source_.
 The report states that

 > The predominant language of open source is English—in code, content, and community interactions—and English proficiency is a metric by which performance and personality can be judged[^1].